redox132/framework/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-The official Redium framework package — a PHP framework designed for fast and quick web development.
+Ridium is a light weight PHP based framework which is going to save you time and enegry and dive right in building web apps.

 ## Installation